ijemmao/prop-trail/README.md

 ## Features

-* Right-click on the desired prop
+* Right-click on the desired prop assigned to a component
 * Click on the `PROP TRAIL` menu option
 * Navigate to the Prop Trail icon in the Activity bar to see all prop references